TimCares/MasterThesis/docs/thesis/appendix/technical_details.typ

 and based on the on-demand price for the region us-east (North-Virginia).] per GPU hour.
 This price difference is despite the fact that the V100 was released in 2017, while the RTX 4090 was released in 2022.
 The RTX 4090 is also faster than the V100, with a higher memory bandwidth and more CUDA cores, so training on the RTX 4090 is more cost-effective by a margin.
+This evaluation is significant, as there is no external funding for this work.

 To store all of our data, which is a total of >900 GB, we use a network volume provided by runpod.io.
 This volume is mounted on a virtual machine on start-up, allowing to access the data for training on the GPUs and provides high flexibility.